Save A Warrior: Program

 The program begins with a 72-hour intensive phase at Warrior Village, followed by long-term aftercare, including mentoring and community support, which spans a structured plan lasting many months.

 After the 72-hour intensive phase, Save a Warrior develops an individual, structured 500-day plan for each participant.

 Save a Warrior also maintains a confidential peer network for ongoing support and crisis assistance.

-Organization and Finances
+Organization and finances

 In 2023, SAW reported income of approximately 3.97 million US dollars, expenditure of 2.54 million US dollars and assets of 11.57 million US dollars.
 The foundation has grown exponentially since 2017.

 SAW is primarily funded by donations and foundation grants.
 Grants totalling 50,000 US dollars were received from the Infinite Hero Foundation for 2018 and 2019, and veterans-focused foundations such as the DAV Charitable Service Trust have also announced contributions.

-Impact and Reception
+Impact and reception

-The program is highly sought-after and runs several cohorts per year (30 cohorts and 323 participants in 2023).
+The program runs several cohorts per year (30 cohorts and 323 participants in 2023).
 According to participants, SAW's approach is immersive and community-based.

 Former members particularly emphasise the combination of evidence-based methods, ritual work and mutual support.
 Participants report a perceived improvement in their PTSD symptoms and a stronger sense of connection.